 “The population-level declines are greater in magnitude than the cross sectional declines in Testosterone typically associated with age.”

 Travison TG et al. A population-level decline in serum testosterone levels in American men.
 J Clin Endocrinol Metab 2006, October 24

 While viewing our science, please note that Johnson & Johnson was recently fined $1.1 Billion for downplaying the risks of Risperdal, an antipyschotic drug.
 This drug was FDA approved and introduced in 1994.
-It provided profits of billions of dollars as it was prescribed by thousands of physicians.
+It provided profits of billions of dollars as it was prescribed by thousands of providers.
 This is not a unique case.
-The Science was provided to physicians by Johnson & Johnson.
+The Science was provided to providers by Johnson & Johnson.

 “Life force hormone”; primary source of libido, associated with aggression

 Produced mainly in testes in men, secondarily in adrenals; produced in both adrenals and ovaries in women

 Protects against osteoporosis, helps maintain lean muscle mass, inhibits estrogen-induced proliferation of breast tissue